SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 Classicial String Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The simplest metric would be :class:`AnswerMatchAcc <eval.answer_match_acc>`: This calculates the exact match accuracy or fuzzy match accuracy of the generated answers by comparing them to the ground truth answers.
+The simplest metric would be EM :class:`AnswerMatchAcc <eval.answer_match_acc>`: This calculates the exact match accuracy or fuzzy match accuracy of the generated answers by comparing them to the ground truth answers.

-There are more advanced traditional metrics such as BLEU[8]_, ROUGE[9]_, and METEOR[12]_ may fail to capture the semantic similarity between the reference text and the generated text, resulting low correlation with human judgement.
+More advanced traditional metrics, such as F1, BLEU [8]_, ROUGE [9]_, [20]_, and METEOR [12]_, may fail to capture the semantic similarity between the reference text and the generated text, resulting in low correlation with human judgment.

-You can use `TorchMetrics` [10]_ to compute these two metrics.
+You can use `TorchMetrics` [10]_ or `Hugging Face Metrics <https://huggingface.co/metrics>`_ to compute these metrics.
+For instance,

-For instance

 .. code-block:: python